mjkahlke/gtab/README.md

 ## Sample output

-Several sample runs are shown below.
-Note how some tabs are not easily playable (see Futures below).
+The output of several runs are shown below.

-### Help
+### Usage
     # gtab -help
     Usage of gtab:
       -chord string